-Home care has traditionally been a “non-medical” service, but we felt that we weren’t doing enough for our clients at home.
+Home care services have traditionally been a “non-medical” service, but we felt that we weren’t doing enough for our clients at home.
 Frankly, nearly every client returning home from a care facility has at least one medical condition that needs to be closely monitored, at least for some period of time.
 While many of our clients go home with home health services covered under Medicare, they commonly find it’s not enough to meet their needs and they desire assistance to fill the gaps.

-One service that’s commonly needed but often refused by other companies is medication assistance.
+One service we offer in-home that’s commonly needed but often refused by other companies is medication assistance.
 Most companies aren’t allowed to do any more than “remind” the care recipient.
 While for some, that’s enough, for many they need slightly more assistance such as removing the medications from the pill box, assisting with vitals, crushing medication with food, assisting with injections and more.
 With our unique team-based approach, your dedicated nurse will work with you and your caregiver to ensure your needs are met, whatever they are.

 In addition to transfer assistance in and out of the vehicle, we can use our vehicle or our client’s vehicle to assist with transport to medical appointments, community activities, religious and family events, and more.

 Transportation included in Family Tree Caregiving Services is improving access to care and making it easier than ever for seniors to get to where they need to go.